tommmmudd/ness-tools/tutorials/raw-files-tutorial1/readme.md

 SR=48000;       % Sample rate
 ```

 Note that text to the right of the % sign is treated as a comment in the code, and doesn't actually do anything, it is just a note to help you with the code (with the exception of the %gtversion message).
+Note also the **semicolon** at the end of the line.
+You will need this at the end of all non-comment lines

 We will define a single string here.
 This requires a list of **six** parameters that represent:
 - the string length in metres